Senate of Finland

-The Senate was headed by the Governor-General of Finland.
-The members of the Senate had to be Finnish citizens.
-The Senate was divided into the economic division and the judicial division.
-In 1822 both divisions were given a Finnish vice-chairman.
-From 1858 and onwards the members of the senate were formally known as senators.
+In Saint Petersburg there also served the Secretary of State of Finland, who acted between the Finnish Senate and the Russian administration.
+The title of Secretary of State was later changed to Minister-Secretary of State for Finland.
+The Minister-Secretary of State presented Finnish affairs to the Russian Council of Ministers and to the Tsar.
+In practice, the Minister-Secretary of State stood below the Emperor, but above the Governor-General and the Finnish Senate.

+The Finnish Senate had the right to overrule the decisions of the Diet of Estates.
+The Parliament of Finland was established in 1907, but it was not the highest decision-making body, as the Finnish Senate retained its position.
+The Grand Duke of Finland still held the right to approve or reject proposals.

+The Finnish Senate functioned as an advisory body, which required the ruler’s decision on the most important issues.
+On smaller matters, the Senate was allowed to act at its own discretion.

+The Grand Duke of Finland appointed the vice chairmen of the Finnish Senate, the Procurator, the senators, the members of the Committee for Finnish Affairs, the Governor-General, and the Minister-Secretary of State.

 After the February Revolution in Russia the Vice Chairman of the Economic Division became the Chairman of the Senate.
 Due to the Civil War in 1918 the Senate was relocated to the town of Vaasa from January 29 to May 3.

 In 1918 the economic division became the Cabinet and the judicial division became the Supreme Court and the Supreme Administrative Court of the independent Finland.
 The vice chairman of the economic division became the Prime Minister of Finland, and the other senators became ministers.
 Finland became a republic in 1919.